-Pastoral care is generally used as a term referring to the practices pastors do to shepherd or care for individuals in their local congregation.
+Pastoral care is generally used as a term referring to the practices pastors use to shepherd or care for individuals in their local congregation.
 For example, some aspects of pastoral care could include hospital visitation, visits to elderly church members, pastoral counseling, prayer with church members, premarital counseling, weddings, funerals, baby dedications, or similar practices.

 Pastoral care is generally based on the ideas of the pastor or elder as a shepherd in Scripture.
-For example, Jesus called Himself the Good Shepherd who lays down His life for the sheep: “I am the good shepherd.
+For example, Jesus called Himself the Good Shepherd, who lays down His life for the sheep: “I am the good shepherd.
 The good shepherd lays down his life for the sheep” (John 10:11).

-In 1 Peter 5:2-3, Peter also teaches, “shepherd the flock of God that is among you, exercising oversight, not under compulsion, but willingly, as God would have you; not for shameful gain, but eagerly; not domineering over those in your charge, but being examples to the flock.”
+In 1 Peter 5:2-3, Peter also teaches, “Shepherd the flock of God that is among you, exercising oversight, not under compulsion, but willingly, as God would have you; not for shameful gain, but eagerly; not domineering over those in your charge, but being examples to the flock.”
 His aspects of “shepherding” include willing leadership, eager service, and living as an example to those under one’s care.

 When the apostle Paul gave his final words to the church leaders from Ephesus, he shared, “Pay careful attention to yourselves and to all the flock, in which the Holy Spirit has made you overseers, to care for the church of God, which he obtained with his own blood” (Acts 20:28).
 Good pastoral care includes paying careful attention to one’s own life as well as to the details of those a pastor serves.
-A pastor is to oversee and care for the church with great love.
+A pastor’s job is to oversee and care for the church with great love.